 France,UK, Austria, Hungary and The Netherlands all rank highly in pet-friendly countries across the world due to their love of our four-legged friends.
 Therefore, if you’re looking for somewhere where both you and your beloved companion will be comfortable, consider a home exchange in one of these amazing countries.

-Essential pet travel items
+Essential items for pet travel

 The last thing any pet owner wants is to turn up at their airport ready for their flight to take them to their home exchange only to discover they’ve forgotten a vital necessity for their pet.